poppygo/theme-poppygo-one/exampleSite/content/posts/demo-post/index.md

 ## Blockquotes

-The blockquote element represents content that is quoted from another source, optionally with a citation which must be within a `footer` or `cite` element, and optionally with in-line changes such as annotations and abbreviations.
+The blockquote element represents content that is quoted from another source, optionally with a citation which must be within a `poppy-navigation/footer` or `cite` element, and optionally with in-line changes such as annotations and abbreviations.

 #### Blockquote without attribution